rowland/activerecord-fb-adapter/RUNNING_TESTS.md

 ## Configuring test databases

 By default, the tests will create a database in the project root directory in a folder called db.
-You'll need to first create this folder:

-`mkdir db && chmod o+w db`

 If you want to create your databases in a different folder, you can modify `test/config.yml`.

 ## Running the tests